Launching event of Mobility Center and transport-on-demand in Vidzeme

-Launching event of Mobility Center and “Transport-on-demand” in Vidzeme (Latvia) on 4th of March in municipality of Mazsalaca county and on 12th and 13th of March in municipalities of Alūksne county.
+The launching event of the Mobility Centre and transport-on-demand service in Vidzeme (Latvia) took place on 4 March in the municipality of Mazsalaca county and on 12 and 13 March in the municipalities of the Alūksne county.

-Since the Mazsalaca county and the Aluksne county are two pilot areas in Latvia, where service “transport on demand” will be tested, meetings with local people and stakeholders were organized in March 2019.
-At the same time, the meeting was both an informative event launching event and an opportunity for citizens to ask questions about unclear things, as well as advising the project team on improving the service they were planning.
-The meetings were also filmed by television company and the story was broadcasted in national news afterwards.
+Since the Mazsalaca county and the Aluksne county are two of MAMBA’s pilot areas in Latvia where transport-on-demand will be tested, meetings with local residents and stakeholders were organised in March 2019.
+These meetings were both informative and launching events, giving citizens the opportunity to ask questions as well as advising the project team on improving the service they were planning.
+The meetings were also filmed by a local television company and a report of the event was broadcasted in the national news afterwards.
 See the videos here: Mazsalaca county and Alūksne county.

-In both counties, it is planned that the “on-demand” service will be piloted differently and coordinated by the newly launched Mobility Center.
-Its coordinator will accept both public calls and join destinations of trips on a single route, as well as transferring information to the service provider.
-In order to register as a user, local inhabitants living in the pilot areas must fill in a special form.
+In both counties, it is planned that the “on-demand” service will be piloted differently and coordinated by the newly launched Mobility Centre.
+Its coordinator will accept both public calls and join destinations of trips in one single route, as well as transfer information to the service provider.
+In order to register as a user, local inhabitants living in the pilot areas must fill in a designated form.

-The project team has repeatedly acknowledged that ‘on-demand’ transport is a flexible form of transport services, it does not run on specific schedules and routes, and is designed specifically to enhance the welfare of the citizen – it is built according to the needs of the citizen.
-This means that, even when the trips have started, citizens are encouraged to give their ideas so a useful way of traveling in the countryside can be created.
+The project team has repeatedly acknowledged that ”on-demand” transport is a flexible form of transport services, it does not run on specific schedules and routes, and is designed specifically to enhance the welfare of local citizens since it is tailored according to their needs.
+This means that citizens are encouraged to give feedback even after the service has been launched, to improve accessibility in the countryside.

-“Transport on demand” model could solve the problem, which is especially relevant in the border areas, where the number of passengers is not sufficient, and it affects the public transport system.
-However, as the representatives of the Vidzeme Planning Region point out, no citizen can be punished for where he chose to live, and it is unacceptable that daily needs should be adapted to the bus schedule.
+The transport-on-demand model could solve problems especially relevant within border areas with low demographics, a lack of passengers and less public transportation coverage.
+As the representatives of the Vidzeme Planning Region pointed out, no citizen should be punished for their place of residency, and it is unacceptable that daily needs should be adapted to the bus schedule.